Skip to Content

 Illinois TANF is one of Illinois’ cash assistance programs that provides temporary financial assistance to help pay for food, shelter, utilities, and expenses other than medical.

-In Illinois, cash benefits are issued on a monthly basis through the Illinois Link Card that works like a debit card, allowing you to use the card at authorized retailers or to get cash from an ATM that accepts EBT cards.
+Cash benefits are issued monthly through the Illinois Link Card, which works like a debit card at authorized retailers and ATMs that accept EBT.

 How do I apply for TANF in Illinois?

-Applications for TANF can be done online through Application for Benefits Eligibility (ABE) — Illinois’ new web-based portal for Medicaid, SNAP and cash assistance.
+Applications for TANF can be done online through Application for Benefits Eligibility (ABE) which is Illinois’ web-based portal for Medicaid, SNAP and cash assistance.

 Illinois Supplemental Nutrition Assistance Program (SNAP)

-Illinois SNAP (formerly Illinois Food Stamps) helps low-income people and families in Illinios with cash assistance to buy the food they need for a nutritionally adequate diet.
+Illinois SNAP (formerly Illinois Food Stamps) helps low-income individuals and families afford a nutritionally adequate diet by providing monthly food assistance benefits.

 What is the income limit for SNAP benefits in Illinois?